azimy-hamid/moduleFiveLabs/readme.md

 ## LabTwo

 I have created the interface and also the api to handle the math operations in the backend.
+Also, after the feedback on module 4 calculator app, I redesigned the calculator.
 To run the backend server:
 **IMPORTANT: TO RUN THE COMMANDS, FIRST NAVIGATE TO ROOT FOLDER FOR THE RESPECTIVE LAB**